gnahz-eh/equal/README.md

         }
     }
     ```
-- ⚠️The empty constructor is mandatory❗
+- ⚠️ The empty constructor is mandatory❗

 - The excel file like:
     ![](./src/test/resources/imgs/Book.png)